 Instructions

-- Cut eggplant into bite-sized pieces.
-Thinly slice green onion.
-Mix seasonings (sake, mirin, sugar, and soy sauce) in a small bowl.
+- Cut the eggplant into bite-sized pieces.
+Thinly slice the green onion.
+Mix the seasonings (sake, mirin, sugar, and soy sauce) in a small bowl.

 - Heat oil in a pan over medium heat.
-Once the pan is hot, add ground pork and stir-fry, breaking it up constantly to prevent lumps from forming, until it is no longer pink.
+Once the pan is hot, add ground pork and cook it, breaking it up continuously to prevent lumps, until cooked through.

-- Transfer the cooked ground pork to a plate and set aside.
-Add more oil and the eggplant to the pan, then stir-fry until the eggplant is tender.
+- Transfer the cooked ground pork to a plate and set it aside.
+Add a bit more oil to the pan, then add the eggplant and sauté until it is lightly browned.

 - Serve on a plate and top with the green onions.